-The optional command line switch '--plugin' name causes ar to load the plugin called name which adds support for more file formats.
+The optional command-line switch --plugin name causes ar to load the plugin called name which adds support for more file formats, including object files with link-time optimization information.

 This option is only available if the toolchain has been built with plugin support enabled.